Puregene Pure CBG Seeds

 - Produces large resinous flowers

-Pure CBG is bred to be highly productive and solely produces the cannabinoid CBG.
+Puregene Pure CBG was bred to be highly productive and solely produces the cannabinoid CBG.
 It grows fast, has a highly branched structure and a resinous flower.
 Its high CBG content makes flower production and extraction of this prized cannabinoid easily accessible.
 With its ultra-low total THC content, this variety will easily maintain compliance with hemp laws.
-Pure CBG is mid to late flowering and the target harvest is late September to early October in northern latitudes.
+Puregene Pure CBG is mid to late flowering and the target harvest is late September to early October in northern latitudes.

 All hemp clones will come ready to plant directly in the field or greenhouse.
 Plant at 4-6 feet on center with 6-8 feet between rows.
 If growing in containers, use containers 3 gallons or larger.
 This ensures proper plant development and maximum CBD or CBG yield.
 Industrial hemp likes soil with a pH between 6.0-7.0, which is well-drained, and will have 10-14 inches of rainfall (or irrigation) during the growing season.

 Raised beds can boost rates of success in more clay-type soils to increase drainage and stave off any water sitting on the roots of the plant.
 Plastic coverings on these rows can help with weed control, but they make it harder to determine the soil moisture level.
 Drip Tape can be added as the raised beds are being made to help with controlled irrigation and fertilization requirements.